 No!
-The frequency and duration of therapy is discussed together between the therapist and patient and is ultimately decided by the patient.
+The frequency and duration of therapy are discussed together between the therapist and patient and are ultimately decided by the patient.
 People benefit from a wide range of treatment durations, from very short-term consults to longer-term therapy or psychoanalysis, depending on the individual and their goals and needs.

 4. I’ll have to reveal all of my private thoughts to my therapist.